-From January 1, 2018 to March 31, 2018, the Company purchased 169,900 common shares under the NCIB.
-Purchases were made on the open market through the TSX or alternative trading platforms at the market price of such shares.
+From January 1, 2018 to June 30, 2018, the Company purchased 169,900 common shares under the NCIB.
+All purchases were made in the first quarter of 2018 on the open market through the TSX or alternative trading platforms at the market price of such shares.
 All shares purchased under the NCIB were cancelled.

 Funding for Pulse's future capital expenditures will generally depend on the level of future data library sales.
 Pulse's management believes that the Company's capital resources will be sufficient to finance future operations and carry out the necessary capital expenditures through 2018.
-The Company anticipates that future capital expenditures will be financed through cash on hand, available credit facilities, funds from operations and customer pre-funding.
+The Company anticipates that future capital expenditures will be financed through cash on hand, available credit facilities and funds from operations.
 The Company has a \$30.0 million revolving credit facility for future draws in 2018, and an accordion feature allowing Pulse to increase the facility's size by up to \$40.0 million, subject to the lenders' consent.
 If deemed appropriate by management and the Board of Directors, Pulse can also issue common or preferred shares.

-Pulse requires flexibility in managing its capital structure to take advantage of opportunities in raising additional capital where opportunities for seismic data acquisitions or participation surveys arise.
+Pulse requires flexibility in managing its capital structure to take advantage of opportunities in raising additional capital to better enable it to act on opportunities for seismic data acquisitions or participation surveys as these arise.
 Historically, the Company has used a combination of debt and equity to finance various growth initiatives, and it continues to rely on internal measures such as the long-term debt to cash EBITDA ratio and long-term debt to equity ratio, to structure and forecast its capital requirements.
 Long-term debt is defined as long-term debt, excluding deferred financing costs.
-At March 31, 2018, both ratios were 0.00:1.
+At June 30, 2018, both ratios were 0.00:1.
 Pulse's management considers the current capital structure appropriate.